NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 ```
 Of course, replace <AWS_REGION> with the region where the resources were deployed.
 And replace
 <EKS_CLUSTER_NAME> with the name of your EKS cluster.
 Both of these values can be found
-from the output of the `terraform plan` command.
+from the output of the `terraform apply` command.

 Once you have your variables set, add the EKS access-entry by running these commands:
 ```bash